How To Create A To Do List In WordPress

 Importing a previously saved to-do list data file is easy.
 Just click on the ‘Browse’ button next to the ‘Choose File to Import’ field …

-Now that you have configured all plugin settings, you are ready to begin create and edit to do lists.
+After configuring all plugin settings, you are ready to begin create and edit your to-do lists.

 This brings up the ‘To-Do List’ screen …